Goodbye, Love

 So, that's the end of Muddy Mint, as we know it.
 But there's more in store.
 Just you wait.

-Simi & Troy
+Dear Simi and Troy